PyGOD: A Python Library for Graph Outlier Detection: Introduction

 \section{Introduction}

-Outlier detection (OD), also known as anomaly detection, is a key machine learning task to identify the deviant samples from the general data distribution \citep{aggarwal2017introduction,li2022ecod}.
-With the increasing importance of graph data in both research and real-world applications \citep{ding2021few,huang2021therapeutics,fu2021mimosa,zhou2021subtractive,xu2022contrastive}, detecting outliers with graph-based methods such as graph neural networks (GNNs) recently have drawn much attention \citep{ma2021comprehensive,ding2019interactive,ding2021inductive} with many applications such as detecting suspicious activities in social networks \citep{sun2018adversarial,dou2020enhancing} and security systems \citep{cai2021structural}.
+Outlier detection (OD), also known as anomaly detection, is a key machine learning task to identify deviant samples from the general data distribution \citep{aggarwal2017introduction,li2022ecod}.
+With the increasing importance of graph data in both research and real-world applications \citep{ding2021few,huang2021therapeutics,fu2021mimosa,zhou2021subtractive,xu2022contrastive}, detecting outliers with graph-based methods, particularly graph neural networks (GNNs), has recently garnered considerable attention \citep{ma2021comprehensive,ding2019interactive,ding2021inductive,liu2022bond} with many applications such as detecting suspicious activities in social networks \citep{sun2022adversarial,dou2020enhancing} and security systems \citep{cai2021structural}.